hootsuite/nachos/README.md

 ## <a name="TOC-Acknowledgements"></a>Acknowledgements ##

-Special thanks to the primary author of this library, [Noah Tajwar](https://github.com/noaht11)!
+Special thanks to the author of nachos, [Noah Tajwar](https://github.com/noaht11) and to the original author of our internal library, [Dave Russell](https://github.com/hootsuitedave)!